 So what’s the deal with natural deodorants?
 There are a couple of different varieties on the market right now, some made of plant-based materials, some made of crystal.
 Rather than plugging your ducts, they just work to mask the odor.
 That means that yes, you will sweat, but you won’t smell like B.O.

 So here’s where my personal two-cents comes in.
 I’ve made the switch to natural deodorant — twice, actually.
 The first time was without much research.
 I happened to get a free sample of Nourish Organic Fresh & Dry Deodorant in Almond Vanilla.
 It smelled amazing.
 I loved it.
 Well, for about a month.
 Then it felt like my body odor had attached itself to the deodorant stick and that was that.

 So is natural deodorant for you?
-If you’re willing to test a few out, I believe you can totally find your perfect match.
-You’ll need to find the right one that matches well with your body chemistry.
-Below are the two deodorants mentioned in this article, as well as a few others that have received rave reviews online.
+If you’re willing to test a few out, I believe you can totally find the right one that matches well with your body chemistry.
+You might have to be willing to go through a transition period, but it will be well worth it.